cupy/cupy/docs/source/user_guide/memory.rst

         a = cupy.empty((100,), dtype=cupy.float64)

 Note that in this case we do not use the :class:`~cupy.cuda.MemoryPool` class.
-The :class:`~cupy.cuda.MemoryAsyncPool` takes a different input argument from that of :class:`~cupy.cuda.MemoryPool` to indicate the pool to use.
+The :class:`~cupy.cuda.MemoryAsyncPool` takes a different input argument from that of :class:`~cupy.cuda.MemoryPool` to indicate which pool to use.
-Please refer to the :class:`~cupy.cuda.MemoryAsyncPool`'s documentation for further detail.
+Please refer to :class:`~cupy.cuda.MemoryAsyncPool`'s documentation for further detail.

 Note that if you pass :func:`~cupy.cuda.malloc_async` directly to :func:`~cupy.cuda.set_allocator` without constructing a :class:`~cupy.cuda.MemoryAsyncPool` instance, the device's *current* memory pool will be used.